 Street Children Iringa carries out day and night visits to the streets to find children and youths currently on the streets.
-With australian open schedule you will get everything you need.

 The aim is then to re-home these children and youths with relatives where possible, and support them from there.
 Where this is not possible, the children are welcomed into ‘The Home’.

 In October 2018, Samson (aged 12) was found in the dump searching for scraps of metal and plastic to sell in order to get food for his mother and younger brother.
 After visiting Samson’s mother we found that she had been too ill to work, which is why Samson was searching the dumps for materials to sell, in order to get food for his family.
 From October 2018 onwards Street Children Iringa supported Samson and his family with monthly food and essential needs so that Samson could stay away from the streets and return to school.